doolcheenose/iansible/README.md

 Run a playbook with the `ansible-playbook` command (from the Python environment).
 For example:

     ansible-playbook \
         maintenance.yaml \        # which playbook to run
-        --limit pihole.local  # optionally limit to certain host(s)
+        --limit pi-zero-2w.local  # optionally limit to certain hosts or groups

 ### maintenance.yaml